 If you do not find the answer you were looking for, feel free drop us a message and we will get back to you!

-Our flexible service model enables us to do almost anything, and the project type lists just define the most typical collaboration options.
+Our flexible service model enables us to help you in nearly any bioinformatics-related questions.
 As far as the analysis lists go, there are so many different possibilities that it would be impossible to list all the analyses that we can do.
-The easiest way to find out is always to ask!
+The easiest way to find out is to ask!

 You might think that hiring is a self-evident answer, and it might be — however, there are few points you should consider: 1) With us you only pay when you need a bioinformatician, rather than paying for recruitment, salary, holidays, overhead, office space, computational infrastructure and software licences every day, to name but a few expenses.
 2) If you ever happen to need additional bioinformaticians on a temporary basis, it is easy for us to arrange that.
 If you only need one for 2 days every second week, that too can be done with our dedicated bioinformatician project.
 Changing the hours is also extremely flexible.
 3) You can easily acquire the experience of a full bioinformatics team with multiple complementary skills through us.
 4) You won't have to deal with bioinformatics project management or expert supervision in the case where you are hiring a novice.
 5) Hired personnel do sometimes leave for other opportunities; we believe that your acquired know-how is actually safer with us than in the head of one employee.

 - Fine, you do the analysis, but will I learn anything in the process?